re-ovo/Matrix-Issues/.github/ISSUE_TEMPLATE/report-console-error.md

 name: Report Console Error
 about: Report an error found in console.
 title: "[ERROR] "
-labels: Bug, Error
+labels: Error
 assignees: ''

 ---

+## Before Reporting
+- [ ] Matrix is up-to-date
+- [ ] Matrix is running on a 1.8, 1.12, or 1.13 server
+- [ ] Config.yml and checks.yml have been reset to default

-## Basic Information
+## Issue Information
 **Error(s) found in console**:
 **How/when does this happen**:
 **Other information**: